Fitness trackers may help some people get more out of using a weight loss app, a new survey suggests.

 However, it may be that people who use this app are more dedicated to their fitness trackers than people who don't.
 Eighty-seven percent of Lose It! users said they wear their activity tracker every day, and 78 percent said they have used their activity tracker for a year or more.
 This is in contrast to another recent survey, which found that about one-third of Americans who own a fitness tracker or smartwatch abandon the device within six to 12 months.
 [Fantasy Fitness Tracker: 8 Absolutely Must-Have Features]

-Using the fitness tracker together with the app may give users a better overall picture of their health, Teague said.
+Using one of the best fitness trackers (opens in new tab) in conjunction with the app may give users a better overall picture of their health, Teague said.
 The Lose It! app calculates how many calories users should consume per day to achieve their weight loss goals, and includes a calorie tracker and a database of foods.
 Users can also manually log their exercise and weight, and challenge friends to compete toward a particular goal.

 But the app does not automatically track workouts, sleep or weight, and can only track steps automatically if people are using an iPhone 5S or iPhone 6, and this is where a fitness tracker may step in.